EENI Global Business School

 Masters: International Business, Foreign Trade.

-Masters in International Business and Foreign Trade (MIB) - Online Education
+Masters in International Business and Foreign Trade (MIB)

-Languages: Courses, Masters, Doctorate in International Business and Foreign Trade in English or Study Master Doctorate in International Business in Spanish Consejo de Cooperación del Golfo Study, Course Master Doctorate in International Business in French Conseil de coopération du Golfe.
+Languages: Masters, Doctorate, International Business, English or Study Master Doctorate in International Business in Spanish Consejo de Cooperación del Golfo Study Doctorate in International Business in French Conseil de coopération du Golfe.

-1. Credits of the Subject “Gulf Cooperation Council”: 1 ECTS Credits;
+1. Credits of the Subject “Gulf Cooperation Council”: 1 ECTS Credits

-2. Duration: one week.
+2. Duration: one week

 Cooperation Council for the Arab States of the Gulf